Autoregressive moving-average model: Generalizations

-Autoregressive–moving-average models can be generalized in other ways.
-See also autoregressive conditional heteroskedasticity (ARCH) models and autoregressive integrated moving average (ARIMA) models.
-If multiple time series are to be fitted then a vector ARIMA (or VARIMA) model may be fitted.
-If the time-series in question exhibits long memory then fractional ARIMA (FARIMA, sometimes called ARFIMA) modelling may be appropriate: see Autoregressive fractionally integrated moving average.
-If the data is thought to contain seasonal effects, it may be modeled by a SARIMA (seasonal ARIMA) or a periodic ARMA model.

-Another generalization is the multiscale autoregressive (MAR) model.
-A MAR model is indexed by the nodes of a tree, whereas a standard (discrete time) autoregressive model is indexed by integers.

-Note that the ARMA model is a univariate model.
-Extensions for the multivariate case are the vector autoregression (VAR) and Vector Autoregression Moving-Average (VARMA).
+There are various generalizations of ARMA.
+Nonlinear AR (NAR), nonlinear MA (NMA) and nonlinear ARMA (NARMA) model nonlinear dependence on past values and error terms.
+Vector AR (VAR) and vector ARMA (VARMA) model multivariate time series.
+Autoregressive integrated moving average (ARIMA) models non-stationary time series (that is, whose mean changes over time).
+Autoregressive conditional heteroskedasticity (ARCH) models time series where the variance changes.
+Seasonal ARIMA (SARIMA or periodic ARMA) models periodic variation.
+Autoregressive fractionally integrated moving average (ARFIMA, or Fractional ARIMA, FARIMA) model time-series that exhibits long memory.
+Multiscale AR (MAR) is indexed by the nodes of a tree instead of integers.

-Autoregressive–moving-average model with exogenous inputs model (ARMAX model)
+Autoregressive–moving-average model with exogenous inputs (ARMAX)

-The notation ARMAX(p, q, b) refers to the model with p autoregressive terms, q moving average terms and b exogenous inputs terms.
-This model contains the AR(p) and MA(q) models and a linear combination of the last b terms of a known and external time series $d_t$.
+The notation ARMAX(p, q, b) refers to a model with p autoregressive terms, q moving average terms and b exogenous inputs terms.
+The last term is a linear combination of the last b terms of a known and external time series $d_t$.
 It is given by:

 where $\eta_1, \ldots, \eta_b$ are the parameters of the exogenous input $d_t$.

 Some nonlinear variants of models with exogenous variables have been defined: see for example Nonlinear autoregressive exogenous model.